 Lead Author(s): Aggregate Reporting Associate

 These tables are provided by the OPCJ Aggregate Reports team.
 These tables are required for the ENTIRE clinical trial programme, both ongoing and completed studies.
-Age range categories should be adjusted to meet the needs of the programme.
+The specific categorisation of age might be dependent on the subject population and indication.
 Due to variations in study designs across a programme, there may be overlapping age ranges.

 The Aggregate Reporting Associate will create the appendix by converting the file to PDF.